vmware-tanzu/community-edition/addons/packages/whereabouts/0.5.1/README.md

     EOF
     ```

-1. Deploy a pod using the NetworkAttachmentDefinition named `ipvlan-conf-1` as above by adding following lines to the pod `metadata.annotations`:
+1. Deploy a pod using the NetworkAttachmentDefinition named `ipvlan-conf-1` above, by adding the following lines to the pod `metadata.annotations`:

     ```bash
     metadata: